habx/nightwatchx/README.md

 ## Test suite config

-Each test suite is associated to a `manifest.json` file.
+Each test suite should be associated with a `manifest.json` file.
 The later contains the configuration for the tests to be run with browserstack.
 The whole configuration is passed down to the globals of nightwatch

 ``` javascript
 {